Convex-Dev/design/docs/tutorial/convex-lisp/lisp-cvm.md

 ## Actors

-So far, we've looked at accounts managed by users.
+So far, we've looked at accounts controlled by users.
 But accounts can also be CVM programs that are independent of any users.
 We call these actors in Convex because they act and respond autonomously in accordance with their code.

 Actors are critical because they can serve as trusted services shared by all users.
 This is often done so that actors can enforce **smart contracts**: self-executing contracts that are guaranteed to behave in predictable ways.

 Actors each get their own account on Convex.
-So an account implementing a smart contract might be `#1033`.
+So an actor implementing a smart contract might be located at account address `#1033`.

-### Creating an Actor
+### Creating an actor

 To create an actor, you need to deploy some code to initialise the actor.
-The code is executed immedfiately after a new account for the actor is created and can be used to set up the environment of the actor, e.g. defining new values or functions.
+The code is executed immediately after a new account for the actor is created and can be used to set up the environment of the actor, e.g. defining new values or functions.

 ```clojure
 ;; Deploy an actor, returning the address of the new actor account